 Under the influence of her wicked side, Temple goes joyriding with a drunken beau.
 Their car crashes and they seek shelter in the wrecked plantation that we saw during the credits.
 Moonshiner Lee Godwin, his wife Ruby, and some other small-time white trash criminals squat there.
-That night, slick, animalistic Memphis gangster Trigger has joined the crew to haul liquor back to town—and he immediately sets out after Temple.
+That night, the slick, animalistic Memphis gangster Trigger has joined the crew to haul liquor back to town—and he immediately sets his sights on Temple.

 Ruby and a mentally impaired boy called Tommy (yes, yes, the inevitable Faulknerian manchild) try to protect our imperiled debutante by hiding her in the barn.
 At the break of dawn Trigger shoots Tommy and rapes Temple.
 Afterwards Trigger transports the traumatized Temple to Miss Reba’s brothel and keeps her as his sex slave.

 Meanwhile Lee Goodwin stands trial for the murder of Tommy.
 Benbow takes the case and crashes into the bordello looking for Trigger as a potential suspect.
 Shocked to find Temple, Benbow tries to take her home.
 Realizing that Trigger is about to shoot Benbow, Temple tells her ex-fiancé to get out and lies, giving Trigger an alibi and saying that she chose to live with the gangster.